MILVLG/mlc-imp/README.md

 ## Model Description

 ⚠️ Our default version is to use Siglip with an input image size of 384x384, but considering the limitation of running speed on the mobile phone, we retrained Imp to use a Siglip version with an input image size of 196x196.
-(More details can be viewed in [arXiv]()).
+(More details can be viewed in [arXiv](https://arxiv.org/abs/2405.12107)).

 ⚠️ Note that the models run on android are quantized to 4-bit and may lose some performance.

-🎉 The model weights of `imp-v1-3b-196` are on 🤗[[Huggingface](https://huggingface.co/MILVLG/imp-v1-3b-196/)\] (Approximately 1.9G of space occupied after 4-bit quantization)
+🎉 The model weights of `Imp-v1.5-3B-196` are on 🤗[[Huggingface](https://huggingface.co/MILVLG/imp-v1-3b-196/)\] (Approximately 1.9G of space occupied after 4-bit quantization)

 ## Run on Android
 ### Android APK